TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 I wasn’t surprised that the kids were chanting “Chinese” at me.
 What confused me was the volume.
 The kids were practically screaming, and their chorus grew louder with each step I took.

-As I scanned the kids’ faces, I sensed no hostility or maliciousness.
-They were entertaining themselves all right.
-But I realized they were trying to amuse me as well.
+When I scanned the kids ' faces, I sensed no hostility or maliciousness.
+They were entertaining themselves all right, but I realized they were also trying to amuse me.

-Surely they had seen Asians before.
-The government of São Tomé made a strategic decision to recognize Taiwan as a sovereign nation — something most trade-happy countries are too scared to do, in fears of angering Mainland China.
-Today only a handful of small countries like Belize and Palau maintain diplomatic ties with Taiwan, which even the United Nations has shunned.
+Surely, they had seen Asians before.
+The government of São Tomé made a strategic decision to recognize Taiwan as a sovereign nation—something most trade-happy countries are too scared to do, in fear of angering Mainland China.
+Today, only a handful of small countries like Belize and Palau maintain diplomatic ties with Taiwan, which even the United Nations has shunned.

 São Tomé’s loyalty has not gone unnoticed.
-The government of Taiwan has sent aid money and medical staff to its fellow island nation, and could credit itself for helping eradicate Yellow Fever there.
+The government of Taiwan has sent aid money and medical staff to its fellow island nation.
+It could credit itself for helping eradicate Yellow Fever there.
 (Oh, the irony!)
-When the airport’s sole runway was damaged, it wasn’t the local or Portuguese government that stepped in.
-Taiwan paid for a brand-new tarmac so that the weekly flight to Lisbon could continue.
+When the airport’s sole runway was damaged, neither the local nor the Portuguese government stepped in.
+Taiwan paid for a brand-new tarmac to continue the weekly flight to Lisbon.

 Taiwan’s health workers regularly travel around the island, vaccinating, fumigating, and providing medical care in all the small towns.
-There must have been Taiwanese doctors walking down the very same path before me, perhaps even graciously accepting the chants of “Chinese” like a hero’s welcome.
+Taiwanese doctors must have been walking down the very same path before me, perhaps even graciously accepting the chants of “Chinese” like a hero’s welcome.

-I, on the other hand, did not care for the false designation.
+On the other hand, I did not care for the false designation.
 I was merely resigned.

-I’d read that some tourists had thought it would be a blast to throw candy out the window as they drove around the island.
-Since then, foreigners were equated with gullible candy dispensers.
-A few times I’d been asked for sweets — even from grown-ups.
+I’d read that some tourists thought it would be a blast to throw candy out the window as they drove around the island.
+Since then, foreigners have been equated with gullible candy dispensers.
+A few times, I’d been asked for sweets — even from grown-ups.
 As the kids said “doces,” or sweets, I hoped they were above such mundane assumptions.
-Surely these street-smart children must have understood that someone on foot would not be so idiotic as to carry candy bars in that heat.
+Surely, these street-smart children must have understood that someone on foot would not be so idiotic as to carry candy bars in that heat.

-Suddenly, a tall girl, arms akimbo, pushed forward.
+Suddenly, a tall girl with arms akimbo pushed forward.
 Behind her, a posse of four timid girls looked at their leader with pride.
-She must have been the alpha mean girl — some things are just universal.
+She must have been the alpha mean girl — some things are universal.

 “Where are you from?”
 I understood her say.